tarekrahamn/tarekrahamn/README.md

 <h1 align="center">Hi 👋, This is Tarek Rahman</h1>
 <h3 align="center">A passionate Software Engineer and Competitive programmer from Bangladesh</h3>
+I'm just your average CSE student studying at <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh.

+You can check out my <a href="https://github.com/tarekrahamn?tab=repositories">repos</a>.
+I have projects in C/C++, Java,and javafx till now.
+More to come!!

 <img align="right" alt="Coding" width="400" src=https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif>